LePhenix47/LahouitiYounes_4_25022022--After/README.md

 3. Lack of ARIA attributes in tags
-There are a lot of missing ARIA 'role', 'aria-label' or 'aria-labelledby' (careful because aria-labelledby works like a <label for="..">) tags in the HTML code of the site
-People using the alternative display will not be able to find their way around the page correctly
+There are a lot of missing ARIA 'role', 'aria-label' or 'aria-labelledby' tags in the HTML code of the site People using the alternative display will not be able to find their way around the page correctly

 These tags must be added because there are tags to which there are no default attributes to add HTML, a title attribute or an alternative textual description
-I added a role to all semantic tags like <main>, <ul>, <nav>, <footer>… as well as an aria-label=''region'' for sections and an aria-labelledby in buttons as well as in forms
+I added a role to all semantic tags like main, ul, nav, footer… as well as an aria-label=''region'' for sections and an aria-labelledby in buttons as well as in forms

 Source: WCAG 2.4.6